metasyn/memex/content/entries/projects/sanfreo-euroling.md

 ## learnings

-* tripple check before soldering an IC to a board
+* triple check before soldering an IC to a board
-* quadruple check before desoldering anything - sometimes its easier to simiply cut a wire somewhere...
+* quadruple check before desoldering anything - sometimes its easier to simply cut a wire somewhere...
 * go slow on your case / enclosure. way harder to replace than a resistor or random component!

-## todo
+## todo / in progress

 * i think i need to add another resistor maybe to the audio out. its coming out way too hot.
-* finish soldering battery hook up, add velco so it can't move around
+* finish soldering battery hook up, add velcro so it can't move around
-* add nonconductive material to any exposed leads that might touch each other
+* add non-conductive material to any exposed leads that might touch each other
 * add latch to ensure the case doesn't accidentally open
-* add rubberfeet to the bottom
+* add rubber feet to the bottom